Furnace Tune Up Checklist: What’s Included

-As temperatures begin to drop be sure to complete your furnace tune up checklist with a professional HVAC contractor.
-Why?
-It’s essential to perform regular preventive maintenance so your system operates safely and efficiently during the fall and winter heating seasons.
+As temperatures begin to drop, be sure to complete your furnace tune-up checklist with a professional HVAC contractor.
+It’s essential to perform regular preventive furnace maintenance so your system operates safely and efficiently during the fall and winter heating seasons.
+Furnace tune-ups also help lower utility bills and maintain a higher level of comfort.

-What’s Included on a Furnace Tune Up Checklist
+What’s Included on a Furnace Maintenance Checklist?

 - Lubricate the moving parts of your system to reduce friction, such as motors, bearings, fans, and air circulators.